caiqfrrz/yourweather/README.md

 # 🌤️ YourWeather

 YourWeather is a weather app that provides real-time weather updates, future forecasts, and detailed weather information for your favorite cities.
+Search to add the city you would like to know about the weather to your list, and hold it to remove it!
 With a sleek and modern interface, YourWeather is built using SwiftUI, integrating seamlessly with [OpenWeatherMap](https://openweathermap.org/) API's to fetch accurate weather data.

 ## Features